magiclen/nginx-cache-purge/README.md

 }
 ```

 Remember to add your access authentication mechanisms to prevent strangers from purging your cache.
+And note that the cache key should not contain `$proxy_host` because it will be empty when the request is in `proxy_pass http://unix:...`.

 After finishing the settings:

 * Request `PURGE /path/to/abc` to purge the cache from `GET /path/to/abc`.
 * Request `PURGE /path/to/*` to purge all caches from `GET /path/to/**/*`.
+* Request `PURGE /path/to/*/foo/*/bar` to purge caches from `GET /path/to/**/foo/**/bar`.

+If the service successfully removes any cache, it will respond the HTTP status code **200**.
+If no cache needs to be removed, it will respond the HTTP status code **202**.

 ### No Service